peterhinch/micropython-samples/README.md

 # micropython-samples

-The first part of this repo contains assorted code ideas for MicroPython.
-Many are targeted at Pyboard variants.
-Some are intended as pointers to programmers rather than being complete.
+The first part of this repo comprises assorted code ideas for MicroPython and also serves as an unofficial MicroPython FAQ.
+Some samples are targeted at Pyboard variants.
+Some are intended as pointers for programmers rather than being complete solutions.
 Egregious bugs will be fixed but I may not accept feature requests.

 [Section 5](./README.md#5-module-index) is an index to complete applications